 This chipotle mayo has no preservatives in it, so it will only keep for about a week in the refrigerator.
 It needs to be stored in an airtight container.
 Make sure not to cross-contaminate it with a dirty knife and it will keep a little longer.

-🍟 Uses for vegan chipotle mayo
+🍟 Uses for vegan chipotle sauce

 🌟 More vegan dips and spreads